arpoma16/People-counting-raspberry/Readme.md

 This project use a rapsbery py for counting-people across a door and sent this data to internet to tago io using mqtt and send a alarm to telegram chat group for  when the place is full and the device is turn on and turn off.

-this proyect is based on  [People counting HOG + Linear SVM](https://pyimagesearch.com/2018/08/13/opencv-people-counter/) and  [People counting using blob](https://blogs.wcode.org/2015/04/footfall-a-camera-based-people-counting-system-for-under-60/)
+This proyect is based on  [People counting HOG + Linear SVM](https://pyimagesearch.com/2018/08/13/opencv-people-counter/) and  [People counting using blob](https://blogs.wcode.org/2015/04/footfall-a-camera-based-people-counting-system-for-under-60/)

 This is based in two step